 Sergeant in the Civic Guard; contracted for the upkeep of paintings in the Doelen (Civic Guards) building.
-He lived at the Wapen van Dantzig (Dantzig Arms) on Koornmarkt, number 48, probably renting it before 1638 and finally bying it in 1643 for 2500 guilders.
+He lived NEXT to the Wapen van Dantzig (Dantzig Arms) which is nr 48, to the north side, on Koornmarkt, probably renting it before 1638 and finally bying it in 1643 for 2500 guilders.
 In 1653 he was contracted to paint a fresco in a corridor between his house and that of his neighbor, Anthony van Bronchorst on nr.
 50. Bramer also painted frescos, now lost, in the Delft Prinsenhof and for houses belonging to Frederik Hendrik and Maurits van Nassau.
 Between 1660-1668 the Town of Delft ordered paintings for a total of 2330 guilders.

 The image above shows an detail from The Adoration of the Shepherds by Bramer.

 His famous Album Bramer (drawn between 1642-1654, now in Leiden) contains many sketches after paintings in Delft collections.

 In 1648 he purchased a house on the north side of Pieterstraat for 910 guilders and lived there in 1658 according to one source.
 Two adjacent houses on the north side of Pieterstraat were sold in 1668 for 400 guilders.
 He lived again on Koornmarkt in 1670 and died there.